Three Underused & Hard-to-Find Google Ads Features - Impression Share Metrics, Display Ad Builder, Ad Extentions

-Another day, another new AdWords feature: today Google introduced Automated Rules.
-We’ve talked about how to evaluate new AdWords features and whether they’re good for you and your campaign, and the fact that AdWords is cranking out new features at a rapid pace is no secret.
+Another day, another new Google Ads (AdWords) feature: today Google introduced Automated Rules.
+We’ve talked about how to evaluate new Google Ads features and whether they’re good for you and your campaign, and the fact that Google Ads is cranking out new features at a rapid pace is no secret.

 Amidst all the noise of new AdWords features it’s important not to get too caught up in trying every single new feature, particularly as there are older features that many advertisers aren’t getting the most out of.
 In this post we’ll walk through three such features and how to leverage them in your campaigns.

 Impression share metrics aren’t a secret to may veteran PPC managers, but they’re an underutilized asset to paid search advertisers.
 One reason for this may be the recent move of the reports from the reporting tab.
 You can now get this data in your standard campaign view:

 Simply choose columns and then check the box for competitive metrics.
 Next, you’ll be able to see impression share data:

 When married with things like conversions and cost per conversion, this report can give you a great glimpse of which campaigns are profitable but not generating as many impressions as they could be either due to your budget being too low or your bids or Quality Scores needing work.